ChartsOrg/Charts/README.md

 2. Go to your target's settings, hit the "+" under the "Embedded Binaries" section, and select the Charts.framework
 3. `@import Charts`
 4. When using Swift in an ObjC project:
    - You need to import your Bridging Header.
-Usually it is "*YourProject-Swift.h*", so in ChartsDemo it's "*ChartsDemo-Swift.h*".
+Usually, it is "*YourProject-Swift.h*", so in ChartsDemo it's "*ChartsDemo-Swift.h*".
 Do not try to actually include "*ChartsDemo-Swift.h*" in your project :-)
    - (Xcode 8.1 and earlier) Under "Build Options", mark "Embedded Content Contains Swift Code"
    - (Xcode 8.2+) Under "Build Options", mark "Always Embed Swift Standard Libraries"
 5. When using [Realm.io](https://realm.io/):
-   - Note that the Realm framework is not linked with Charts - it is only there for *optional* bindings.
-Which means that you need to have the framework in your project, and in a compatible version to whatever is compiled with Charts.
+   - Note that the Realm framework is not linked with Charts - it is only there for *optional* bindings which means that you need to have the framework in your project, and in a compatible version to whatever is compiled with Charts.
 We will do our best to always compile against the latest version.
    - You'll need to add `ChartsRealm` as a dependency too.

 ## 3rd party tutorials